getanteon/anteon/README.md

 ```

 ## Test Data Set
-Ddosify enables you to load test data from **csv** files.
+Ddosify enables you to load test data from **CSV** files.
 Later, in your scenario, you can inject variables that you tagged.

-We are using this [csv data](https://github.com/ddosify/ddosify/tree/master/config/config_testdata/test.csv) in below config.
+We are using this [CSV data](https://github.com/ddosify/ddosify/tree/master/config/config_testdata/test.csv) in below config.

 ```json